fishsciences/artemis_methods/intro/package_desc.md

-Although the model technically uses the latent variable [eDNA] as the response to the predictors, the formula is expressed on Cq to avoid potential confusion regarding the user specifying a column which does not exist in the input data.frame.
+Although the model technically uses the latent variable [eDNA] as the response to the predictors, the formula is expressed on Cq to avoid potential confusion regarding the user potentially specifying a column which does not exist in the input data.frame.

 Internally, the conversion between Cq and [eDNA] is conducted using